gzacharko/UE4-2D-Platformer-Game-Light-Over-Darkness/README.md

 - Go Into Your Computer's File Explorer
 - Go Into the "WindowsNoEditor" folder
 - Double-Click on the vgpfinal.exe file

-- Use the Left and Right Arrow Keys to Move and the Space Bar to Jump
+**Controls: Use the Left and Right Arrow Keys to Move and the Space Bar to Jump.**